-The trail continues along a quiet country road that follows the eastern shore of Lake Pukaki, passing the Tekapo B power station [18km].
+The Trail continues along a quiet country road that follows the eastern shore of Lake Pukaki, passing the Tekapo B power station [18km].
 Riders will enjoy outstanding vistas across Lake Pukaki towards the Southern Alps.
 A wide range of native plants grow along the lake edge including kowhai and flax, as well as exotic species such as larch and pines.

 The off-road trail starts at the bottom of Hayman Road [23km] and follows the Lake Pukaki shoreline.
 With Aoraki/ Mt Cook as a backdrop, the trail passes over the Pukaki dam, taking you to the car park at Lake Pukaki Visitor Centre [31km].
-You then cross the highway and follow the trail across Pukaki Flats – an expansive area of dry grasslands that are characteristic of the Mackenzie landscape.
+You then cross the highway and follow the Trail across Pukaki Flats – an expansive area of dry grasslands that are characteristic of the Mackenzie landscape.
 This takes you to the town of Twizel.
 Take care crossing the State Highway.

-- Lake Pukaki
+- Pukaki Kettle Holes,

 - Tekapo B Power Station